 All special uses must receive special permit approval by the Planning Board.
-Upon the Planning Board's granting of a special permit, all conditions must be met in connection with the issuance of a zoning permit by the Enforcement Officer.
+Depending on the proposed location, a County Planning Board Referral may also be required before the Town Planning Board's action.
+Upon the Planning Board's granting of a special permit, all conditions must be met in connection with the issuance of a zoning permit by the Zoning Enforcement Officer.